Skip to main content

 • Towards an integrated bioprocess

-Unit 6.
-Process Evaluation and Sustainability
+Unit 5.
+Process design and Sustainability assessment

-• Economics of a process design
+• Conceptual process design

 • Social sustainability